Harsha-M3K4/ros_audubon_startup/README.md

  For VM Users:
   1).
 Start your VM.

   2).
-Download and save the appropriate version of the startup.sh script and save it in your HOME DIRECTORY.

-  3).
 Open GNMONE TERMINAL.
 DO NOT USE TERMINATOR TERMINAL.
+Clone this Repository in your "HOME" Directory, then run this following command:

+       sudo chmod -R 700 .

-The script doesn't run properly in TERMINATOR terminal.
-TERMINATOR runs differently than GNOME TERMINAL
+  Run this command INSIDE the Directory, This makes all the files as executables, The script doesn't run properly in TERMINATOR terminal.
+TERMINATOR incorporates different syntax than GNOME TERMINAL

   4).
 From  your home directory run the following command: